monk-ee/Memene/readme.md

-README
+# README
 The following code forms the basis for a modular PHP zabbiz trapper framework.
-Most of the templates are for an avtive agent, but they can work as passive too.
+Most of the templates are for an active agent, but they can work as passive too.

-Monitoring scripts are included for:
+## Monitoring scripts are included for:
 * DBMAIL
 * Postfix via qshape
 *

-INSTALL (Quick and Dirty)
+##INSTALL (Quick and Dirty)
-1. Install Files in the /etc/zabbix directory
+* Install Files in the /etc/zabbix directory
-2. Open up the config file eg. vim /etc/zabbix/config/memene_config.php
+* Open up the config file eg. vim /etc/zabbix/config/memene_config.php

-3. Set the location for your zabbix_agent/zabbix_agentd.
+* Set the location for your zabbix_agent/zabbix_agentd.
 The script needs access to this file so it can zabbix post.

 <code>
 	$GLOBALS['zabbix']['config_location'] = "/etc/zabbix/zabbix_agentd.conf";
 </code>

-4.Enable the modules you want to use:
+* Enable the modules you want to use:

 <code>
  	$GLOBALS['modules'][] = "mysql_general";
  	//$GLOBALS['modules'][] = "mysql_replication";